Frank-Friemel/rpi-screensaver-backlight/README.md

 # rpi-screensaver-backlight
 Control the backlight of your Raspberry pi display

 I bought myself the official pi display for my raspberry-pi.
-My intention was to use the combo as a [`homebridge`](https://github.com/nfarina/homebridge)/`homekit` server in my camping bus.
+My intention was to use the combo as a [`homebridge`](https://github.com/nfarina/homebridge)/`homekit` server in my camping van.
 Therefore the power consumption should be as low as possible.

 ### The display